-Furthermore, Threads of Peru’s work is helping to restore pride in the Quechua culture, helping to create inroads towards a truly equitable and inclusive society in Peru, a place where about 70% of the population is indigenous, and yet continues to suffer discrimination and economic barriers, especially in rural areas.
+Furthermore, Threads of Peru’s work is helping to restore pride in the Quechua culture and create inroads towards a truly equitable and inclusive society in Peru, a place where about 70% of the population is indigenous, and yet continues to suffer discrimination and economic barriers, especially in rural areas.

 Threads of Peru has three main goals:

-Threads of Peru seeks to educate the world about the Andean people and their traditions of making textiles.
-We combine our own observations with the collected experience of others to form an educational resource on the internet.
-We hope that this resource helps people see the impressive beauty of this tradition, the people who practice it, and the region they live in.
+Threads of Peru seeks to educate the world about Andean people and their traditions of making textiles.
+We aim to form an educational resource on the internet.
+We hope that this resource helps people see the impressive beauty of the weaving tradition, the people who practice it, and the region they live in.
 Please visit our pages under “The Art & Artisans” menu.

 We also collaborate with ethical travel agency, Apus Peru, to offer authentic tours which give tourists a real Peruvian experience.
 Visit Peru and discover the Andean weaving world for yourself.
-From the markets in Lima and the factories of Juliaca, to remote mountain villages where weavers still tend their own flocks, shear the animals and spin the wool by hand.
+From the markets in Lima and the factories of Juliaca, to remote mountain villages surrounding Cusco where weavers still tend their own flocks, shear the animals and spin the wool by hand.
 These are fun and active trips, with an emphasis on understanding the importance of textiles in Peruvian history and modern culture.
-A portion of the proceeds from these tours go back to the Threads of Peru mission, and these tours also benefit rural communities and promote their sustainable tourism practices.
+A portion of the proceeds from these tours are reinvested in the Threads of Peru mission, and these tours also benefit rural communities and promote their sustainable tourism practices.